bgproutes-io/pybgproutesapi/README.md

 print(result["data"])
 ```

-For detailed parameter descriptions, examples, and advanced usage, see the official [API documentation](https://bgproutes.io/data_api).
+For detailed parameter descriptions, usage examples, and advanced options, refer to the official [API documentation](https://bgproutes.io/data_api).

+## List Format

+A key difference between the REST API and this Python client is how list parameters are handled.
+> - In the API (via HTTP), list values must be provided as **comma-separated strings**.
+> - In the Python client, the same parameters should be passed as **Python lists**.

 ## Date Format